-If you are a Landlord and rent your home or property on an Assured Shorthold Tenancy (AST) agreement that started after 6th April 2007 then you must put any deposit you accept in a government backed tenancy deposit scheme (TDP).
+This legislation states that as a Tenant if you rent your home on an assured shorthold tenancy (AST) after 6th April 2007 your Landlord must put your deposit in a government back tenancy deposit scheme.

-If a Tenant offers you a valuable item (such as a car or watch) as a deposit you can still accept this if you wish and they are not required to be protected by such scheme.
+If you choose to leave a valuable item as a deposit (such as a car or watch) instead of money, your Landlord can still accept these but they won’t be covered by the scheme.

-Once a Landlord has protected the deposit they must provide the Tenant with the following information;
+When a Landlord has accepted your deposit and protected it they need to provide you with the following information

-- Landlord’s (or the letting agency’s) name and contact details
+- Their (or the letting agency’s) name and contact details

-- why a Landlord would keep some or all of the deposit
+- Why they would keep some or all of the deposit

 End of Tenancy

-At the end of a tenancy you must return a Tenant’s deposit within 10 days of you both agreeing how much the Tenant gets back.
+When you are leaving your rented property at the end of your tenancy your Landlord must return your deposit within 10 days of you both agreeing how much you’ll get back.